opendaylight/docs/docs/getting-started-guide/clustering.rst

 * If there are unreachable nodes when starting up the cluster, before reaching this limit, the cluster may shut itself down immediately.
-  This is not an issue if you start all nodes at approximately the same time or use the ``akka.cluster.min-nr-of-members`` to define required number of members before the leader changes member status of ‘Joining’ members to ‘Up’.
+  This is not an issue if you start all nodes at approximately the same time or use the ``pekko.cluster.min-nr-of-members`` to define required number of members before the leader changes member status of ‘Joining’ members to ‘Up’.
   You can tune the timeout after which downing decisions are made using the stable-after setting.